qdevelopergithub/LAMP/README.md

 ```
 ## Configuring the controller for a specific LAMP application (Joomla)

+Download a latest version of Joomla.
+Once that's done and you've downloaded the latest version of Joomla, please follow the instructions here to complete configuring a database and finishing a [Joomla install](https://docs.joomla.org/Installing_Joomla_on_Debian_Linux).

 Below is a Full script which will run and install Joomla on the cluster.